Refinitiv/Real-Time-SDK/Cpp-C/README.md

 ## Install ESDK
 There are 3 ways to install Eletron SDK:

 Obtain the source **from this repository** on GitHub.
 It will contain all of the required source to build ESDK as detailed below.
-In addition, this repository depends on the [Elektron-SDK-BinaryPack](http://www.github.com/Refinitiv/Elektron-SDK-BinaryPack) repository.
+In addition, this repository depends on a Binary Pack found in the [release assets](https://github.com/Refinitiv/Elektron-SDK-BinaryPack/releases) section that is auto pulled by a build.
 The BinaryPack contains libraries for the closed source portions of the product, permitting users to build and link all dependent libraries to have a fully functional product.
-Please note that the build will auto pull the appropriate BinaryPack which is also available in the [releases section on GitHub](https://github.com/Refinitiv/Elektron-SDK/releases).
+For releases prior to ESDK 1.3.0.L1, ONLY, a Binary Pack may be obtained by cloning ESDK GitHub repo with --recursive to include submodule found in [Elektron-SDK-BinaryPack](http://www.github.com/Refinitiv/Elektron-SDK-BinaryPack) repository.

 Elektron SDK package may also be [downloaded from Refinitiv Developer Portal](https://developers.refinitiv.com/elektron/elektron-sdk-cc/downloads).

-Elektron SDK package is also available on [Customer Zone](https://customers.reuters.com/a/technicalsupport/softwaredownloads.aspx).
+Elektron SDK package is also available on [MyRefinitiv.com](https://my.refinitiv.com/content/mytr/en/downloadcenter.html).
+Search for: "Elektron SDK".

-- Category: "MDS - API"
-- Product: "Elektron SDK"

 ## Building ESDK